RoyalCities/RC-Home-Assistant-Low-VRAM/README.md

 > If you are installing Home Assistant or its components outside Docker (e.g., via Home Assistant OS, Supervised, or Python virtualenv),
 > please refer to the official documentation instead: [Getting Started with Home Assistant](https://www.home-assistant.io/getting-started/)

-This repo contains a self-hosted voice assistant stack that runs entirely on your machine — no cloud required, no subscriptions, and no surveillance.
+This repo contains a self-hosted voice assistant stack that runs entirely on your machine - no cloud required, no subscriptions, and no surveillance.

 It uses Docker Compose to orchestrate services like Home Assistant, Whisper for speech recognition, Piper for text-to-speech, and OpenWakeWord for wake word detection.
 Each service is GPU-accelerated for fast, low-latency voice interaction.
+This stack assumes you currently have Ollama installed locally - See section below on Ollama for further details.

 ---